Fundamentals of Ionic Devices Research Team

 Goals of the Fundamentals of Ionic Devices Research Team

 Our team is called the FINDER Team (Fundamentals of Ionic Devices Research Team).
-Our expertise is on clarifying the behavior of ions and electrons.
+We specialize in uncovering and discovering hitherto unknown phenomena, and elucidating the behavior of ions and electrons.

 Video